privacybydesign/irma-documentation/docs/irma-frontend.md

   // The option 'element' is used by irma-web to find its HTML element in the DOM.
   element: '#irma-web-form',

-  // The 'session' option struct is used by irma-client to find the session informnation.
+  // The 'session' option struct is used by irma-client to find the session information.
   session: {
     // The base url of our website
     url: 'http://example.com',